1jour1vin

 Saint-Chinian

-The Saint-Chinian appellation is a sub-regional appellation of Languedoc wines.
-Since February 4, 2005, two communal appellations have been recognized: Saint-Chinian Berlou and Saint-Chinian Roquebrun, distinguished for their excellence and typicity.
-Saint-Chinian wine, one of the region's finest crus, has been an AOC since 1982 for its red and rosé wines, and since 2004 for its white wines.
+The Saint-Chinian appellation is a sub-regional appellation for Languedoc wines.
+Since February 4, 2005, two communal appellations have been recognized: Saint-Chinian Berlou and Saint-Chinian Roquebrun, distinguished for their excellence and typical characteristics.
+Saint-Chinian wine, one of the region's finest, has been an AOC since 1982 for its red and rosé wines and since 2004 for its white wines.

-Situated on either side of the Orb and Vernazobre rivers, the Saint-Chinian vineyards extend over some twenty communes northwest of Béziers: Assignan, Babeau-Bouldoux, Berlou, Causses-et-Veyran, Cazedarnes, Cébazan, Cessenon-sur-Orb, Creissan, Cruzy, Ferrières-Poussarou, Murviel-lès-Béziers, Pierrerue, Prades-sur-Vernazobre, Puisserguier, Quarante, Roquebrun, Saint-Chinian, Saint-Nazaire-de Ladarez, Vieussan and Villespassans.
-Extraordinary geological and climatic diversity gives Saint-Chinian its distinctive character, giving each wine its own unique character.
-To the north, vines are planted on predominantly schistose soils, and to the south, on clay-limestone soils, at altitudes ranging from 100 to 400 meters.
+Located on either side of the Orb and Vernazobre rivers, the Saint-Chinian vineyards extend over some twenty communes northwest of Béziers: Assignan, Babeau-Bouldoux, Berlou, Causses-et-Veyran, Cazedarnes, Cébazan, Cessenon-sur-Orb, Creissan, Cruzy, Ferrières-Poussarou, Murviel-lès-Béziers, Pierrerue, Prades-sur-Vernazobre, Puisserguier, Quarante, Roquebrun, Saint-Chinian, Saint-Nazaire-de Ladarez, Vieussan, and Villespassans.
+An extraordinary geological and climatic diversity gives Saint-Chinian a special character that makes each wine unique.
+In the north, the vines are planted on predominantly schist soils and in the south on clay-limestone soils, at an altitude of between 100 and 400 meters.

-Saint-Chinian wines are made from Grenache, Syrah, Mourvèdre, Carignan, Cinsault and Lledoner Pelut for reds and rosés, and from Grenache, Marsanne, Roussanne and Vermentino (or Rolle) for whites.
-Saint-Chinian is best appreciated by tasting the wines offered by Mas Champart, Clos Bagatelle or Domaine La Madura.
+Saint-Chinian wines are made from Grenache, Syrah, Mourvèdre, Carignan, Cinsault, and Lledoner Pelut grapes for reds and rosés, and from Grenache, Marsanne, Roussanne, and Vermentino (or Rolle) grapes for whites.
+Saint-Chinian wines are best appreciated by tasting the vintages offered by Mas Champart, Clos Bagatelle, or Domaine La Madura.

-Buy the best Saint-Chinian wines in private sale!
+Buy the best Saint-Chinian wines in a private sale!

 Rated site